QingyangKong/knowledge-dump/Specifications/EntityFramework/User Defined Table Types.md

 }
 ```
 ## Attention
 1. Keep nullablity consistent.
-When create SqlParamter, make sure that nullablilty of the column in datatable the same as column in user defined table.
-Same for table and user-defined-table.
+When create SqlParamter, make sure that nullablilty of the column in datatable the same as column in user defined table, and columns in user defined table the same as db table.
 eg:
 In user defined table, if `[CREATED_BY] [int] NOT NULL` cannot be null, this column in data table cannot be null(`AllowDBNull = false`).
 ```